ZehelFenris/BetterBags-Naxx-Crafting/README.md

 # BetterBags-Naxx-Crafting

-This addon for BetterBags introduces a specialized category tailored for the Naxxramas crafting recipes added in patch 10.1.5.
+This addon for <a href="https://github.com/Cidan/BetterBags">BetterBags</a> introduces a specialized category tailored for the Naxxramas crafting recipes added in patch 10.1.5.

 Includes the items such as:
 * Scourgestones